Powers of Attorney & Living Wills

 This document states who will make your medical decisions if you are incapacitated, permanently or temporarily, and will also provide guidance on certain decisions that you may make for yourself, such as life support, disposition of remains, and organ donation.

-Melanie includes the living will with the Medical Power of Attorney so there is only one document to manage for medical issues.
-This is where you identify you wishes for life support and palliative care.
+Melanie includes the living will with the Medical Power of Attorney, so there is only one document to manage for medical issues.
+This is where you identify your wishes for life support and palliative care.